Family doctors and dentists

 Family doctor or General Practitioners (GP’s)

 It is therefore important to register with a family doctor (huisarts in Dutch) or GP soon after arriving in the Netherlands.
 If you have not registered with a GP and you then become ill, you may have difficulty finding a nearby doctor who is taking patients, as their practice may already be full.
+Read more about what you need to do to arrange for healthcare.

 How to find a doctor